saksham219/saksham219.github.io/_posts/2024-05-08-How-many-children-in-a-family-Depends-on-who-you-ask.md

 _This would perfectly explain the puzzle._ As the _cross-era_ relation can't be seen arithmetically, let's simulate the samples from the two eras.

 We can consider the example shown in the figure, where the frequency histogram is for a sample generated from the Great Depression and the Baby Boom.
 In both cases, the sample size is around 2000 families.
 It can be seen that the during the Great Depression, family sizes are on the extremes and during the Baby Boom, they are more uniformly distributed.
-This captures our assumption about the the population during the two eras.
+This captures our assumption about the population during the two eras.

 ![img](/img/dep_samp.png)

 ![img](/img/boom_samp.png)

-The above figures show the frequency distributions when the samples are generated by asking a parent in the family but what happens whent the samples are generated by asking the children.
-Figure shows hwo the two distributions change.
+The above figures show the frequency distributions when the samples are generated by asking a parent in the family but what happens when the samples are generated by asking the children.
+Figure shows how the two distributions change.
 In both eras, the child sample histogram is majorly skewed to the right.
 This is expected because children from large families will be overrepresented in the sample.
 We can also calculate the expected values for the four random variables.
 They are plotted in the histograms with dotted lines.

 ![img](/img/gd_fam_child_sampling.png)
 ![img](/img/boom_fam_child_sampling.png)